Tuesday, 6 November 2012

 accurately recall, I now cast the spotlight of history upon WORLD'S

-FINEST COMICS #178, which I had when I was a boy of between eight
+FINEST COMICS #178, which I had when I was a boy of between 8

-or ten years old.
-My original copy of this comic was torn into tiny pieces
+and 10 years of age.
+My original copy was torn into tiny pieces at some

-The scans you're currently looking at come from a replacement copy
+The scans you're currently looking at are from a replacement copy

 I acquired a good many years ago.
 It's true to say that I've had it for a